 CCC:

-Currently the CCC are undertaking a set of drainage improvements along the main stretch of the road outside the little river shops in an effort to alleviate flooding on the immediate area during peak rain events.
+Currently the CCC have completed a set of drainage improvements along the main stretch of the road outside the Little River shops in an effort to alleviate flooding on the immediate area during peak rain events.

 Wairewa Rating District: